keshi-xh/CS_Foundation/C/99_Projects/Ciper.md

     - Decrypt the message using the code and display the original message.

 Use a simple Caesar cipher (shifting each character by the code value) for encryption and decryption.

-This project should be done again when you have learned 2D arrays.
-Then it should simply have the cipher done using matrices.